RP27/Car-Rental-Management-System/README.md

 # Car-Rental-Management-System
-Assignment completed for CAB201, where the project was to develop a program for a car rental company to efficiently manage their fleet of cars.
+Program developed for a fictional car rental company to efficiently manage their fleet of cars.
+Data is read from CSV files in the data folder.
+The command line interface is used to execute this program, and all changes to the the company's data can be from it.
+This project does not reflect my current skill as a software developer.